samcook/RedLock.net/README.md

 // the lock is automatically released at the end of the using block
 ```

+You can also pass a `CancellationToken` to the blocking `Create` methods if you want to be able to cancel the blocking wait.

 #### On app shutdown:
 ```csharp
 redisLockFactory.Dispose();